Curious George: Other

-In February 2006, the Curious George brand joined with Welch's jelly for a collectible of six jars.
+In February 2006, the Curious George brand partnered with Welch's jelly for a collection of six jars.
 In the latter part of that decade (when the new film and the new television show were released), licensing deals for the character generally involved less upscale, more kid-focused products.
-Earlier, Vivendi Universal (now NBCUniversal) had, for a short time, embraced the use of the character in a series of 2001 adverts for the company (but the character never officially became a corporate mascot).
+Earlier, Vivendi Universal (now NBCUniversal) had—for a short time—embraced the use of the character in a series of 2001 adverts for the company, but the character never officially became a corporate mascot.

+In popular culture

-In the film Forrest Gump of 1994, one edition of Curious George (one with a yellow cover but no other title than Curious George) is used as Forrest's favorite book, which his mother reads to him.
-In the opening scene a feather comes floating down to Forrest's feet and he stores it in this book.
-At the end of the film it falls out of the book and rises floating through the air again.
+In the 1994 film Forrest Gump, one edition of Curious George is featured as Forrest's favorite book, which his mother reads to him.
+Forrest later reads it with his son, with a Curious George plush also shown on his shelf.
+In the opening scene, a feather comes floating down to Forrest's feet and he stores it in this book.
+At the end of the film, it falls out of the book and rises floating through the air again.

-Jarrod, the titular character and protagonist from the NBC series The Pretender, read Curious George books in Season One and developed a fascination with them.
-He likened himself to George and Sydney Green, the psychiatrist whom he saw as a surrogate father, to the Man with the Yellow Hat.
+Jarrod, the protagonist of the NBC series The Pretender, reads Curious George books in season one and develops a fascination with them.
+He likens himself to George and Sydney Green to the Man with the Yellow Hat.

-The books have inspired others, for example Bangkok Bob, written for and published by Big Brother Mouse, a Lao publishing project.
+The books have inspired other derivative works, including Bangkok Bob (written by Sasha Alyson and published by the Lao publishing project Big Brother Mouse).